2023 TEACH Grants: Marion & Morrow

 What is a Phoneme?

-Laura Rengert teaches striving readers in grades 1-3 at Heritage Elementary who lack phonemic awareness skills.
+Laura Rengert teaches striving readers in grades 1-3 at River Valley Heritage Elementary who lack phonemic awareness skills.
 Her TEACH grant will add hands-on materials to her classroom to help students who struggle with making sense of the sounds that they hear and are spoken to them.
 The resources will help students become more active in their learning, teaching them to hear sounds in words, manipulate phonemes (sounds), blend and segment words, rhyme, and divide longer words – skills which improve reading speed and comprehension.

 Breakout EDU